USS Growler (SSG-577): Decommissioning and fate

 This once-classified control room is where crews aboard the USS Growler would configure and fire the Regulus I nuclear cruise missile.

-Growler today
+Museum ship

 Growler is the only nuclear missile submarine available open to the public in the United States.
-As the information areas about the sub on Pier 86 are spacious, visitors are encouraged to learn and take in as much information as they can in the early parts of the tour before entering the submarine.
-Once on board, lines can move quickly and the ability to ask questions of the staff is limited, but encouraged.

 The attack periscope aboard the Growler still functions.
 Here, it's sighted the cruise ship Norwegian Bliss, docked next to it in New York City.